-It is important to the IOAS that we provide an impartial and transparent assessment and accreditation service and like to receive input from any concerned parties on the performance of applicant and accredited certification bodies at any time.
-All enquiries including complaints and reports of misuse of accreditation status or scheme owner logos are answered.
-Similarly the option to object to a cited non-conformity and to appeal an IOAS accreditation decision are also basic rights.
+It is important to IOAS that we provide an impartial and transparent assessment and accreditation service and we welcome input from any concerned parties on the performance of IOAS, or applicant and accredited certification bodies at any time.
+All enquiries, including complaints and reports of misuse of accreditation status or scheme owner logos, are answered.
+Similarly, the option to object to a cited non-conformity and to appeal an IOAS accreditation decision are also basic rights.

-In order to encourage transparency, all applications for accreditation, as well as planned assessment, re-assessment, and surveillance visits are posted on our News posts here on our IOAS web site to invite comment.
+In order to encourage transparency, all applications for accreditation, as well as planned assessment, re-assessment, and surveillance visits are posted on the “Latest News” section on the IOAS homepage.

 We welcome comments on the performance of any certification body under our surveillance where the issue relates to relevant norms.
-Such comments will be taken into account during assessment and surveillance.
+Such comments will be taken into account during assessment and surveillance processes.

-The IOAS prides itself on responding to and investigating relevant complaints.
-These may be against the IOAS itself or against certification bodies under its surveillance.
+IOAS is committed to promptly responding to and investigating relevant complaints.
+These may be against IOAS itself or against certification bodies under IOAS surveillance.

-Complaints against certification bodies should normally be directed in the first instance to the bodies themselves.
+Complaints against a certification body should normally be directed first to the certification body itself.
 If the complainant feels the issue was not appropriately handled by the certification body, they then should refer the matter to IOAS.
-Where a complainant has good reason (for example, if they are a current or former employee of the certification body and fear retaliation), the complaint can be referred directly to the IOAS.
+Where a complainant has good reason (for example, if they are a current or former employee of the certification body and fear retaliation), the complaint can be referred directly to IOAS.

 The complainant is always informed of the outcome of the complaint investigation; however specific details regarding actions taken may remain confidential if the circumstance warrants.

-The IOAS appeal policies can be found with the majority of all our policies in our document register in the Client area of this website or they can be downloaded through the related document quick links on the sidebar on the right of this page.
-The policies explain the appeals process regarding accreditation decisions made by the IOAS as well as challenges by third parties to IOAS accreditation decisions.
+The IOAS Objections and Appeals policy may be found in the document register in the “Documents and Client Area” of this website, or they may be downloaded through the “Related Documents” quick links on the left side of this page.
+The policy explains the objection and appeals processes as well as challenges by third parties to IOAS accreditation decisions.

-The IOAS encourages feedback from clients to help us in continuously improving our services.
-On finalising the assessment process, we send all clients a feedback form asking about the various service aspects of the process.
+IOAS encourages feedback from clients to help us in continuously improving our services.
+At the conclusion of each assessment and surveillance visit, IOAS sends all clients a feedback form asking about the various service aspects of the process.

 Cases of misuse of the IOAS name or those of scheme holders will be investigated and appropriate actions taken.
 Verified cases of misuse of protected names and logos relevant to IOAS are published on the IOAS website.
 More information can be found here.

-IOAS are helping to stimulate discussion on the issues of fraud, its prevention and detection in collaboration with the trade, certification organisations and authorities.
-The web site of the Anti Fraud Initiative provides useful updates on developments in this area.
+IOAS is helping to stimulate discussion on the issues of fraud, its prevention and detection in collaboration with various trade and certification organisations and authorities.
+The web site of the Anti-Fraud Initiative provides useful updates on developments in this area.
 Please also visit https://Alliance for Organic Integrity.bio for more information from the Alliance for Organic Integrity.